Nepal Treks with International Mountain Guides

 Expedition Organization and Leadership

-A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked with Eric Simonson on every IMG Himalayan program since 1991 and is a very popular leader.
-Ang Jangbu Sherpa and his staff put together one of the very best Sherpa teams for IMG.
-We are proud to have a group of Sherpas working for us who are among the best paid, best led, best equipped, and best trained in the business.
+A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is an immensely popular leader.
+Ang Jangbu Sherpa and his staff put together one of the very best Guide teams for IMG.
+We are proud to have a group of Local Guides working for us who are among the best paid, best led, best equipped, and best trained in the business.